srid/srid/free/It doesn't really matter.md

 http://www.actualfreedom.com.au/richard/selectedcorrespondence/sc-death.htm

-RICHARD: It is the very fact of physical [[Death|death]] – everybody alive today on this planet will eventually be dead – which ensures happiness and harmlessness ... if everything alive today were to all-of-a-sudden endure forever then everything would matter in the long-term (everything would be of enduring importance (in this ultimate sense) and, therefore, life would be a serious business.
+RICHARD: It is the very fact of physical [[Death|death]] – everybody alive today on this planet will eventually be dead – which ensures happiness and harmlessness ... if everything alive today were to all-of-a-sudden endure forever then everything would matter in the long-term (everything would be of enduring importance (in this ultimate sense) and, therefore, life would be a [[Seriousness|serious]] business.

 ...